Wickety Wak: Early years (1975–1990)

 Prior to Wickety Wak's formation, guitarist Greg Doolan and drummer Peter Mackay had previously been active in numerous Australian pub rock bands, while Irish-born vocalist Tony Jeffrey had once represented Australia at the 1970 Eurovision song contest.
 After leaving previous band Winston County, Doolan formed Wickety Wak in 1975 with Jeffrey on lead vocals, New Zealand-born bassist Pahnie Jantzen, drummer Peter Smith and keyboardist Tony Hogan.
 A line-up change followed in 1976, with former Winston County keyboardist Rob Rosenlund replacing Hogan and Mackay replacing Smith on drums.

 Wickety Wak's first performances were at the Kuraby Hotel in 1975.
 The troupe quickly gained notoriety for their variety shows spanning from melodic covers of Louis Armstrong, Willie Nelson, Tom Jones and The Beach Boys, to comedic parodies of Dolly Parton, Cher and Kermit the Frog.
 Shortly after, the band began playing at Brisbane's National Hotel, pretending to be a touring band from Perth to boost their local profile.
 In 1978, Wickety Wak became the show band for Jacki MacDonald's morning television show The Jacki Mac Brekkie Show on Brisbane television channel TVQ.
 Their 1980 debut album Love Me, Love My Dog was a result of the band's appearance on the show.

 Throughout the 1980s, Wickety Wak enjoyed a successful period of activity with extensive touring of Australia and the United States and numerous television appearances.
+They make a number of television specials for BTQ-7.

 In 1982, Wickety Wak entered the Australian Charts with their Moonlight Marvel single, followed by albums New Horizons (1983) and Second Helpings (1985).
 From 1983, Wickety Wak co-produced a series of television specials on BTQ7 titled Wak's Works, and an on-the-road TV special for the Australian Bicentennary called Wak About Australia in 1988.
 In 1990, Wickety Wak announced their separation with the 11-month "Last Laugh" tour, culminating with a finale show at the Brisbane Entertainment Centre.

 After Wickety Wak's breakup, Tony Jeffrey undertook management of several Queensland hotels and performed for numerous local groups.
 Greg Doolan and Pahnie Jantzen undertook their own solo careers.
 Jahntzen would occasionally perform Wickety Wak material with Rob Rosenlund and Peter Mackay under the title "Out of Wak".
 Greg Doolan also continued commercial work, recording jingles for XXXX and Tooheys.